 5 Best Practices for Guanxi

-- At the first meeting, don’t rush into business talk.
-If you are invited to dinner or drinks hosted by potential partners or friends, engage with them on a personal level and discover their hobbies and character.
+- Don’t rush into business talk.
+If you are invited to dinner or drinks hosted by potential partners or friends, engage with others on a personal level and discover their hobbies and character.

 - No absolute rule exists for distinguishing bribes from favors, except that bribes usually come in the form of large sums of money.

 - Some foreign businesses have experienced guanxi scams, i.e. being exploited.
-To avoid scams, research into your acquaintance’s present suppliers and clients, competitors (who may have been former partners), and history of legal actions against them.
-Judge character by looking at behavior, not words.
+To avoid scams, research your acquaintance’s present suppliers and clients, competitors (who may have been former partners), and history of legal actions against them.
+Judge a person’s character by looking at behavior, not their words.
 Allow trust to build over time – if there’s no reason to trust yet, don’t.

-If you can manage to participate correctly, Guanxi is an excellent method for increasing competitive advantage.
+If you can practice guanxi correctly, it is an excellent method for increasing competitive advantage.
 Use the information in this post wisely as a resource for you to begin building guanxi.

 For more information and tips for building relationships & contracts, visit my post: Crash Course: Chinese Contract-less Contracts